-We were delighted to welcome President of Ireland Michael D. Higgins to EPIC The Irish Emigration Museum today.
+President of Ireland Michael D. Higgins today visited EPIC The Irish Emigration Museum.
 President and Sabina Higgins visited the interactive museum in Dublin’s Docklands, hosted by Neville Isdell, EPIC’s founder and chairman, and Mervyn Greene, Managing and Museum Director.

 Neville Isdell said: “We were honoured and delighted to welcome President and Sabina Higgins for a guided tour of the museum.
 President Higgins has been a strong voice and long-time supporter of the Irish diaspora and has spoken eloquently on the theme of migration, especially the central role that emigration has played in Ireland’s history.
 For the museum, it was fitting that the President got to see how we present that story at EPIC.